How to Meal Prep for Beginners

 You might buy too much of one ingredient.
 (This comes down to planning and starting off slowly at first.)

-To avoid the draw backs of a plain tasting meal, plan with assorted variety of vegetables, meats and flavors.
+To avoid the drawbacks of a plain-tasting meal, plan with an assorted variety of vegetables, meats, and flavors.

 It can be complicated.
 Start prepping just two or three meals at first.
 Then you can work your way to five dinners and lunches.

-Depending on how enthusiastic you are, if it suits you might then plan to do several breakfast, lunches and dinners in the one preparation.
+Depending on how enthusiastic you are, if it suits you might then plan to do several breakfasts, lunches, and dinners in one preparation.

-You can get too carried away and end up being overwhelmed if you cook too many meals or too many different type flavored meals at once.
+You can get too carried away and end up being overwhelmed if you cook too many meals or too many different types of flavored meals at once.

 Using too many ingredients, expensive and exotic ingredients can turn into a nightmare.
 Try and keep it simple until you get experienced with meal prep.